Germanic–Roman contacts: History

 The first contacts happened by the late 2nd century BC, when Roman authors recount that Gaul, Italy and Hispania were invaded by migrating Germanic tribes.
 This culminated in military conflict with the armies of the Roman Republic, in particular those of the Roman Consul Gaius Marius.
 Six decades later, Julius Caesar invoked the threat of such attacks as one justification for his annexation of Gaul to Rome.

 As Rome expanded to the Rhine and Danube rivers, it incorporated many societies into the Empire.
 The tribal homelands to the north and east emerged collectively in the records as Germania.
 The peoples of this area were sometimes at war with Rome, but also engaged in complex and long-term trade relations, military alliances, and cultural exchanges with Rome as well.

 The Cimbri and Teutoni incursions into Roman Italy were thrust back in 101 BC.
 These invasions were written up by Caesar and others as presaging of a Northern danger for the Roman Republic, a danger that should be controlled.
 In the Augustean period there was—as a result of Roman activity as far as the Elbe River—a first definition of the "Germania magna": from Rhine and Danube in the West and South to the Vistula and the Baltic Sea in the East and North.

 Caesar's wars helped establish the term Germania.
 The initial purpose of the Roman campaigns was to protect Transalpine Gaul by controlling the area between the Rhine and the Elbe.
 In AD 9, a revolt of their Germanic subjects headed by the supposed Roman ally, Arminius, (along with his decisive defeat of Publius Quinctilius Varus and the destruction of three Roman legions in the surprise attack on the Romans at the Battle of the Teutoburg Forest) ended in the withdrawal of the Roman frontier to the Rhine.
 At the end of the 1st century two provinces west of the Rhine called Germania Inferior and Germania Superior were established.
-Important medieval cities like Aachen, Cologne, Trier, Mainz, Worms and Speyer were part of these Roman provinces.
+Important medieval cities such as Aachen, Cologne, Trier, Mainz, Worms and Speyer were part of these Roman provinces.

 North of the Limes Germanicus, there were only trade contacts between Romans and Scandinavia, mainly with Jutes of Denmark.
 Indeed, the Roman Empire maintained trade-routes and relations with Danish or proto-Danish peoples, as attested by finds of Roman coins.
 Depletion of cultivated land in the last century BC seems to have contributed to increasing migrations in northern Europe and increasing conflict between Teutonic tribes and Roman settlements in Gaul: Roman artefacts are especially common in finds from the 1st century in Jutland.
 It seems clear that some part of the Danish warrior-aristocracy served in the Roman army.